 So how did I do it?
 Each flight deal requires a different tactic or strategy, in this case more than one.
 However, the primary way I booked this flight was with use of airline miles, which I’ll explain fully below.
 Airline miles are just one way to find affordable flights.
 There are many other ways, like flight alerts, error fares and flying with budget airlines.

 This is how I scored a $38 flight to Auckland.
-Hopefully, with these tips, you can find cheap flights to New Zealand too!
+Hopefully, with these tips, you can find cheap flights anywhere in the world!

 Accrue bulk miles